Kushagra92004/Infosys_Springboard-Internship-TextMorph-Advanced-Text-Summarization-and-Paraphrasing/MileStone/README.md

 TextMorph handled large text batches efficiently.

 Users rated the quality of paraphrased content 4.6/5, appreciating its clarity and readability.
+##  Text Summarization Models

+Text summarization is about creating a shorter version of a text while keeping the important points intact.
+We use three main pretrained models for this:

+###  T5 Base

+What it is: T5 is a “text-to-text” model developed by Google.
+It can take any text input and generate another text as output.

+Why we use it: It’s very flexible — it can summarize text by generating new sentences that convey the same meaning.

+Strengths: Produces clear, readable summaries.
+Can be fine-tuned for specific types of text.

+Use case: Summarizing articles, reports, or paragraphs in a way that reads naturally.

+###  BART Base

+What it is: BART is a model that’s trained to fix corrupted text.
+For summarization, it rewrites the text into a concise summary.

+Why we use it: It’s excellent at producing fluent, human-like summaries.

+Strengths: Very good at keeping context while making summaries smooth and readable.

+Use case: Summaries for news articles or longer reports where readability is important.

+###  Pegasus-XSum

+What it is: Pegasus is specifically designed for summarization.
+It was trained to predict missing sentences, which makes it great at generating concise summaries.

+Why we use it: It excels at short, precise summaries, especially for news content.

+Strengths: Captures the main points quickly without unnecessary details.

+Use case: Generating very short summaries or headlines from news articles.

+##  Text Paraphrasing Models

+Paraphrasing is about rewriting a sentence or paragraph using different words while keeping the meaning.
+We use three main models here:

+###  Pegasus Paraphrase

+What it is: Pegasus can also be fine-tuned for paraphrasing instead of summarization.

+Why we use it: It creates multiple versions of a sentence, all with the same meaning.

+Strengths: Produces diverse and natural-sounding paraphrases.

+Use case: Rewriting content for academic work, blogs, or reports.

+###  T5 Paraphrase

+What it is: T5 can be trained to paraphrase by giving it text with a “paraphrase:” prompt.

+Why we use it: It rewrites sentences in different ways while keeping them correct and readable.

+Strengths: Generates multiple paraphrasing options; good for domain-specific text.

+Use case: Creating alternative ways to write the same idea, avoiding repetition.

+###  BART Paraphrase

+What it is: BART can also be fine-tuned for paraphrasing by giving it input-output sentence pairs.

+Why we use it: It produces smooth, fluent sentences that sound very natural.

+Strengths: Keeps the original meaning even for long sentences.

+Use case: Professional writing, content rewriting, or improving readability.

 ### In summary:
 TextMorph successfully demonstrates how modern NLP models can be combined to automate summarization and paraphrasing in a natural, human-like way.